Four (New Zealand TV channel): Four Plus 1

 Four Plus 1 was a timeshift service that MediaWorks launched on 27 June 2014.
 It was a standard hour-delayed timeshift channel of the Four broadcast.
 Four Plus 1 was initially only available on digital terrestrial with satellite launched a week later on Sky's fifth digital transport.
+MediaWorks hoped for an increase in Four's audience share, like what happened to TV3 upon launching its +1 channel.
+Shortly before its closure, it relocated to a new satellite frequency on 24 June 2016.
 It was replaced by Bravo Plus 1 on 3 July 2016, when Bravo replaced Four.